tarantool/doc/doc/reference/reference_lua/yaml.rst

     Decoder uses globally defined tables as metatables for arrays and maps.
-You must not change entries of ``decode()`` result's table metatable, because it affects all results and may lead to undefined behaviour of other code.
+You must not change entries of ``decode()`` result's table metatable, because it affects all results and may lead to undefined behavior of other code.

 .. code-block:: tarantoolsession